Open Access Dissertation

 Another major contribution in this research is the development of an industrial sustainability assessment program using LabView software and Matlab programming tools to assess the sustainability of various technology options.
 The assessment results from this program provide different technology integration options and alternatives which can be compared in terms of sustainability triple bottom lines, overall sustainability performance, and the optimum solution can be identified as the one yielding to the highest sustainability value depending on budget cost limitation to implement those technologies.

 Girgis, Tamer, "Methodological study on technology integration for sustainable manufacturing in the surface finishing industry" (2011).
 Wayne State University Dissertations.
-Paper 309.
+309.